Error-331/code_tests/docs/bible/links.md

 Eagerly Awaiting - December 21 (The Holy Spirit is the source of our revelation, hope, and faith.
 His work in our lives displays the power of God's transformative mercy; When we don't know what to think, he deepens our understanding; When we don't know where to go, he directs our steps);

+Free From Accusations - December 22 (God has drawn us into union with himself through his Son.
+This means no accusing voice holds any weight against us; God will not condemn you in your sin but lift you out from under its weight and show you a better way);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;